 Depending on your experience, you’ll need to demonstrate the applicable knowledge of your role in the ever-growing industry and how you’ll fit in with the company you’re interviewing for.
-Show off your intricate knowledge of the technical aspects of being a full stack developer and you’re sure to get a headstart on the competition.
+Show off your intricate knowledge of the technical aspects of being a full-stack developer.

-Your Full Stack Developer resume got you the interview – now it’s time to follow that up and impress so you can land that dream job!
+Your Full Stack Developer resume got you the interview – now it’s time to follow that up and impress so you can land an ideal tech job.

 How to Prepare for a Full-Stack Developer Interview